insin/DOMBuilder/docs/dommode.rst

 ``innerHTML``
-   If you specify an ``innerHTML`` attribute, the given String will be the sole used to provide the element's contents.
+   If you specify an ``innerHTML`` attribute, the given String will be the sole source used to provide the element's contents, even if you pass more contents in as arguments.

    * In DOM mode, the element's ``innerHTML`` property will be set and no further children will be appended, even if given.